niclew17/startup/README.md

 ![Home](home1.png)
 ![User](user1.png)

-Here is a sequence diagram that shows how to people would interact with the backend to vote.
+Here is a sequence diagram that shows how two different users might interact with the server.

 ![AppliRank Sequence Diagram](diagram.JPG)